-But the Raiders are 3-7, Palmer has the occasional inexplicable interception and his name never comes up with the NFL's top quarterbacks as it did when he
+But the Raiders are 3-7, Palmer has the occasional inexplicable interception and his name never comes up with the NFL's top quarterbacks as it did when he was a Bengal.

 For Palmer to be worth the first- and second-round draft picks the Raiders gave up for him last year after Jason Campbell broke his collarbone, he will need to re-enter the realm of the Mannings, Brees, Brady and Aaron Rodgers.

 ESPN analyst and former NFL quarterback Ron Jaworski has watched Palmer closely on tape and is lukewarm on his performance, giving the Bengals the nod in the trade.